CAV-Research-Lab/SACLA/README.md

 # Efficient Neural Lyapunov Function Approximation with Reinforcement Learning

-### NOTE
-The previous SACLA codebase is being migrated here and therefore there are some files etc missing.
-We are hoping to finish this by May 2025, however in the meantime feel free to reach out to lm01065@surrey.ac.uk with any questions

 Installation instructions
 1. clone repo with `https://github.com/CAV-Research-Lab/SACLA.git`
 2. Install requirements via `pip install -e .` when in the root folder.
 This will install all the requirements to build the prob_lyap package from the `pyproject.toml` file.